GzuPark/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:

 * `model.py` containing the script to create and train the model
-* `drive.py` for driving the car in autonomous mode
+* `drive.py` for driving the vehicle in autonomous mode
 * `model.h5` containing a trained convolution neural network
 * `writeup_report.md` summarizing the results
 * `assets.ipynb` creating reference images
 * `speed*.mp4` video when the vehicle drive autonomously each speed

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, and I set up a default value of `set_speed = 20` due to satisfy not too slow, and avoid leaving the road, the car can be driven autonomously around the track by executing:
+Using the Udacity provided simulator and my drive.py file, and I set up a default value of `set_speed = 20` due to satisfy not too slow, and avoid leaving the road, the vehicle can be driven autonomously around the track by executing:

 ```sh
 python drive.py model.h5